-Pollen record after Polynesian settlement

-The rise in sediment charcoal, combined with shifts in pollen taxa, clearly indicates human arrival at c.
+TEST TEST TESTThe rise in sediment charcoal, combined with shifts in pollen taxa, clearly indicates human arrival at c.
 650 cal years BP.
 Settlement brought increased fire frequencies on D’Urville Island, and with this there is a clear shift in both the dominant species and the nature of the plant assemblages.
 A common characteristic among the species that follow periods of increased fire activity is they are favoured in post-fire environments.
 The evidence provided here certainly follows that pattern, with bracken and grass abundance dramatically increasing, and subsequently persisting in the pollen reconstruction.
 Disturbance-related species also drive much of the differences observed between the pre-human and Polynesian zones (Fig: [fig:disturbance]).
 Typha also increases substantially and comprises up to 15% of the pollen sum in some years (Fig: [fig:disturbance]).
 This increase, in what is a nutrient-loving species, likely reflects an influx of detritus, sand and silt into both lake and swamp areas as a result of increased burning, and is a common response following deforestation in New Zealand wetlands (McGlone and Wilmshurst 1999).
 An increase in sediment accumulation rates from Ohana support this hypothesis (Fig: [fig:charcoal-ohana]).
 Typha pollen was also used by Maori to make cakes, with the roots providing a food source (Taylor 2010), and deliberate action to support this practise could have contributed to its expansion.
 Magnetic susceptibility also increases during this period suggesting inputs from erosion as a result of the loss of forest cover (Fig: [fig:mag-sus-seal], [fig:mag-sus-ohana]).

 Pollen record after European settlement